rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![instruction](assets/chapitre12/3.JPG)

 Payments can borrow channels from other intermediate nodes.
 Conditional payments on the hash time lock (HTLC) allow funds to be locked until the payment is fully resolved.
-Onion routing is used in the Lightning Network.
+Onion routing is used in Lightning Network.
 Intermediate nodes do not know the final destination of payments.
 Alice must calculate the payment route, but does not have all the information about liquidity in intermediate channels.

 ![instruction](assets/chapitre12/4.JPG)

-There is a probability component when sending a payment via the Lightning Network.
+There is a probability component when sending a payment via Lightning Network.

 ![instruction](assets/chapitre12/5.JPG)